stackgl/shader-school/exercises/light-1/README.md

 ## Exercise

-For this first exercise, implement flat shading.
-The file `vertex.glsl` and `fragment.glsl` have been provided as well as the appropriate uniform and attribute variables for the camera.
+For this first exercise, implement flat shading. <a href="/open/light-1" target="_blank">The files `vertex.glsl` and `fragment.glsl` have been provided</a> as well as the appropriate uniform and attribute variables for the camera.
 Apply the model, view and projection transformation matrices as in the `GEOM 1` exercise.